-Assertiveness for kids is an important skill to teach.
-Discover effective techniques to help your child assert herself and voice her opinions.
+Assertiveness for kids is an important social skill to teach.
+Discover effective techniques to help your child assert himself and voice his opinions, whether to peers or adults.

 At the park, an older child noticed my twins playing with sticks they had found on the ground.